Fashion journalism

 Fashion journalism is a component of fashion media, with a focus on writing and photojournalism.
-Fashion journalists write about fashion events, trends and have to cultivate and maintain a relationship with stylists and designers.
-A fashion journalist has knowledge of fashion history, and stays up to date on industry trends, as they report on what is happening in the fashion industry and what is trending.
-Fashion journalists are either employed full-time by a publication, or they submit articles on a freelance basis.
+Fashion journalists write about and critique fashion events and trends as well as cultivate and maintain relationships with stylists and designers.
+Fashion journalists are either employed full-time by a publication, or submit articles on a freelance basis.
+Fashion photography, which supplanted fashion illustration in the 1900s, is a type of photojournalism used in fashion journalism.
+The Internet has given rise to several outlets for amateur fashion journalism, such as blogs and vlogs.

 History

-Fashion journalism developed during the 18th century, when the fashion dolls was replaced by the fashion magazines, notably the Cabinet des Modes, which is recognized to be the first true fashion magazine.
-It was followed abroad by Journal des Luxus und der Moden (1786-1827) in Germany, Giornale delle Dame e delle Mode di Francia (1786-1794) in Milan, and Gallery of Fashion (1794-1803) in Britain.
+Fashion journalism developed during the 18th century, when the fashion dolls – dolls designed to display relevant fashion ensembles – were replaced by fashion magazines, notably the Cabinet des Modes, which is recognized to be the first true fashion magazine.
+This Partisan publication had illustrated fashion plates that "...fed the increasing appetite for French fashion, which was growing in tandem with the expanding urban population's desire to separate itself from the way of life plotted out and decreed by the French Court".
+It was followed abroad by Journal des Luxus und der Moden (1786–1827) in Germany, Giornale delle Dame e delle Mode di Francia (1786–1794) in Milan, and Gallery of Fashion (1794–1803) in Britain.

 During the 19th century, numerous fashion magazines were published, employing fashion journalists reporting on the latest trends from Paris.
 Among the earliest in Great Britain were Ann Margaret Lanchester, who published her own fashion paper, the Le Miroir de la Mode, and Mary Ann Bell, writing for the La Belle Assemblée in the early 19th-century.

+Fashion magazines of the 20th century include Elle and Vogue.

-The impact of the internet on fashion journalism
+Digital fashion journalism

 As society increases its dependence on the internet, the journalism industry is becoming far more fluid.
-Print, being more costly and less convenient, many publications (such as Nylon magazine) have opted to focus on a digital publication.
-Digital journalism gives the writer unlimited space (rather than forcing an article to fit in a magazine or newspaper layout), allows for links to external resources, and a number of images.
+Printing, being more costly and less convenient, many publications (such as Nylon magazine) have opted to focus on digital publication.
+Digital journalism gives the writer unlimited space (rather than forcing an article to fit in a magazine or newspaper layout), and allows for links to external resources, and many images.
 Another major advantage of digital media is real-time updates/corrections to misinformation.

 Major fashion magazines such as Vogue, Elle, Marie Claire, Cosmopolitan, and Paper Magazine have altered their business models due to the onset of the digital age, creating an online component in addition to print.
 Social media has also contributed to the rise in these digital magazine platforms, allowing them to be far more interactive than they have been in the past.

+Amateur fashion journalism

+The Internet has given rise to a number of outlets for amateur fashion journalism, such as blogs and vlogs.